 tube-and-valve-electronics.co.uk Billington Export- seller of valves and other components.

 ValvePowers.co.uk London based seller of valve amp kits and parts, including a very reasonably priced 18W output transformer.

 verelec.com An excellent site in the Netherlands, selling a good range of valve amp related components.

 vvtTransformers.com A wide range of power and output transformers.
 Update 2016: It looks like they may have ceased trading.

 watfordvalves.com London based retailer of valves.
 Comprehensive range of new and used tested valves.

-The load line plotter: A simple spreadsheet program I have written; it calculates gain and output impedances, and plots anode/cathode load lines and frequency reponse for some common triodes.
+The load line plotter: A simple spreadsheet program I wrote; it calculates gain and output impedances, and plots anode/cathode load lines and frequency reponse for some common triodes.
 Click here to download the Excel version (837kB) Also thanks to Eric Seibt for the Open Office version (800kB)

-The Optimised SRPP Amp: An article from AudioXpress on the SRPP as an OTL amplifier.
+The Optimised SRPP Amp: An article I wrote for AudioXpress on the SRPP as an OTL amplifier.
 Click here to download the PDF (257kB)

 The determination of Quiescent Voltages and Currents in Pentode Amplifiers (Shimmins) An article from Electronic Engineering, September 1950.
 Click here to download the PDF (580kB)

-Triodes at Low Voltages: An article I have written on the design of triode circuits under starved conditions.
+Triodes at Low Voltages: An article I wrote on the design of triode circuits under starved conditions.
 Click here to download the PDF (190kB)